-Looking to upgrade your superyacht toy box?
-Foiling water toys are a must have for 2020.
-Ranging from hydrofoiling dinghies, to foil boards and even foiling bicycles, there are plenty to choose from.
+If you're looking to upgrade your toy box in 2022, you're going to want to invest in a foiling water toy.
+From hydrofoil dinghies to powered boards and even foiling bicycles, there are plenty to choose from.
 Here are some of the best...

 Zoom across the water at up to 24 knots with this electric foil board.
 Made from carbon fibre and aircraft grade aluminium, the Fliteboard can carve through the water like a snowboard in fresh powder, offering a thrilling ride without the need for wind or waves.
 The propeller, powered by a handheld bluetooth remote, keeps you moving along the surface while a hydrofoil lifts riders out of the water.
 There are three models available including the Fliteboard AIR, an inflatable option ideal for superyacht stowage.
 It’s fast, quiet, and emission free, with a 2.5 hour charge time.